 When the REST consumer application has ample processing overhead and the performance is simply limited by the network round trip time, you can add additional outgoing HTTP connections as shown in the following figure.
 This can eliminate the network as the limiting factor in performance.

 The next most common limiting factor in performance is the REST consumer application itself.
 Often these applications can be horizontally scaled to allow for more parallel processing of incoming messages.
-The Solace PubSub+ message broker supports this by allowing REST Delivery Points to contain many REST consumers.
+The Solace PubSub+ event broker supports this by allowing REST Delivery Points to contain many REST consumers.
 As shown in the following figure, message delivery is then shared across REST consumers.

 Often REST consumer applications are configured to listen for incoming traffic on a low number of input ports.
 Incoming HTTP traffic is routed to the correct internal service based on the HTTP POST request target or URI associated with the message.
 As shown in the following figure, this is the most common use case for multiple queue bindings within a REST Delivery Point.